-To getter a better sense of the actual "distances" involved here, we take a look at the relationship between spending gaps (the difference between required and actual spending) and outcome gaps (the difference between national average and actual test scores) in Figure 7.
+To get a better sense of the actual "distances" involved here, we take a look at the relationship between spending gaps (the difference between required and actual spending) and outcome gaps (the difference between national average and actual test scores) in Figure 8.
 Here we present three scatterplots: one for the lowest-poverty districts, one for the middle-poverty districts, and one for the highest-poverty districts.
-Instead of expressing funding gaps as a percentage, as in Figure 6, the scatterplots present the gaps in U.S. dollars (on the horizontal axis).
+Instead of expressing funding gaps as a percentage, as in Figure 7, the scatterplots present the gaps in U.S. dollars (on the horizontal axis).
 On the vertical axis in each scatterplot is the outcome gap - that is, the gap, expressed in standard deviations, in average test scores between the students in each poverty quintile and the national average for all students.
 Each state is represented by a red dot.

 States located above the horizontal blue lines have test scores that are higher than the national average (for that specific poverty quintile), while dots below the lines have sub-average scores.
-Similarly, states to the right of the vertical blue line spend more than required for districts in that poverty quintile to achieve average scores, and states to the left spend less.
-Note that the scales of the axes differ between the three scatterplots.
+Similarly, states to the right of the vertical blue line spend more than required for districts in that poverty quintile to achieve average scores, and states to the left of the horizontal line spend less.
+Note that the value of the x-axes differ between the first and the other two scatterplots (though the total amount contained within the axis is the same across all three plots).